tezlopchan/algoliasearch-magento-2/README.md

 - **Instantsearch results page:** Have your search results page, navigation and pagination updated in realtime, after each keystroke.

+- **Recommend:** Algolia Recommend lets you display recommendations on your website.
+Using recommed provided with this AlgoliaSerch extension you can enable the display of "Frequently Bought Together" and "Related Products" Algolia Recommend features on the product detail page.

 Official website: [https://www.algolia.com/solutions/magento/](https://www.algolia.com/solutions/magento/).

 *Note: if your store is running under Magento version 1.x, please check our [Algolia for Magento 1 extension](https://github.com/algolia/algoliasearch-magento).*